Hosseinem/seqan3/doc/tutorial/sequence_file/index.md

 ## Applying a filter to a file

-On some occasions you are only interested in sequence records that fulfill a certain criteria, e.g. having a minimum sequence length or a minimum average quality.
+On some occasions, you are only interested in sequence records that fulfill a certain criteria, e.g. having a minimum sequence length or a minimum average quality.
 Just like in the example with *ranges::view::chunk* you can use *std::ranges::filter* for this purpose: